QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ## 5. Rooms Final
 Now that our Door's and Threats are placed and referencing each other and assigned to Rooms, we want to ensure our Rooms' variables are configured correctly.
 1. For each [Room Proxy](#2-rooms), select it and;
-2. Check that each of the Room's doors are assigned to the `Additional Root Doors`.
+2. Check that each of the Room's doors are assigned to the `Room | AdditionalRootDoorSpawners`.
 A large orange bounds box and arrow should be surrounding them if the Tool is running.
-3. Check that `Connecting Rooms` is populated with the names of the other Rooms which have shared doors with assigned Front/Back threats.
+3. Check that `Room | Connecting Rooms` is populated with the names of the other Rooms which have shared doors with assigned Front/Back threats.
 A big orange arrow should link them if the Tool is running.
 4. ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Threats_Sync.png){: w="222" h="38" }{: .right } Finally, in the Tool, run the `Sync Threat Awareness` button.
 Nothing needs to be selected when doing so.
 This function will;
-	* For Doors; based on the `Front/Back Threat` populate the `Front/Back Threat Awareness Points` arrays, by matching `Owning Room` and `Pathable Group ID`.
+	* For Door Spawners; based on the `Front/Back Threat` populate the `Front/Back Threat Awareness Points` arrays, by matching `Owning Room` and `Pathable Group ID`.
 	* For Threats; populate the `Pathable Threat Awareness Actors` elements based on `Owning Room` and `Pathable Group ID`
-	* For EO Room Proxies; populate the `Threats` array by matching `Name` to each threat's `Owning Room`
+	* For Room Proxies; populate the `Threats` array by matching `Room | Name` to each threat's `Owning Room`
 	* For Threats also; pick a `Preferred Exit` for each `Owning Room` if missing and add it's world location to each threat's `Exits` element `[0]`